Fair Pay & Unions: Striking is Not Enough

 Scabs, Thugs and the Mob – Old School Unions Won't Work

 Manufacturing and logistics are traditional hotbeds of 20th century unionism featuring icons like the Teamsters, United Auto Workers and United Food and Commercial Workers who have 3 million members among just these three.
-Strike activity is nearly double last year according to Time Magazine with big name targets including John Deere, Kellogg's, and Mondelez making news.
-It seems to be working with Nabisco (owned by Mondelez) upping wages by 60 cents an hour, yearly for the next four years, plus $5000 cash.
+Strike activity is nearly double last year according to Time Magazine with big name targets including John Deere and Kellogg's making news.
+It seems to be working with Nabisco upping wages by 60 cents an hour, yearly for the next four years, plus $5000 cash.

 While this is good news for workers and probably justifiable enough for employers, the instinctive reaction of too many professors of Industrial Relations feels like cheerleading for a return to the barricades.
 This quote from Adam Seth Litwin, a professor of industrial and labor relations at Cornell University is typical: